sthubb/MORISWITCH/README.md

 Moriswitch was created to address these limitations by introducing a configurable architecture, a flexible bank system, and a web-based interface that allows users to modify behavior without changing the firmware.

-You can use many different 3D models on the repository to quickly print out enclosures to build your own Moriswitch, or make your own unique enclosure out of hammond enclosures, wood, empty pill box, or even cardboard!
+You can use many different 3D models in the repository to quickly print enclosures to build your own Moriswitch, or make your own unique enclosure out of Hammond enclosures, wood, empty pill box, or even cardboard!

 If you make one with a 1602 I2C display, you can see the functions of the footswitches right on the LCD.